obsidianmd/obsidian-help/en/Help and support.md

 Learn how you can get help and support resources when using Obsidian or any of our paid services.

-## Contact Obsidian support

-If you have question of need help with any of the following, you can [email the Obsidian team](mailto:support@obsidian.md) for support:

-- Account and billing support.
-- Support related to our paid services, such as [[Introduction to Obsidian Publish|Obsidian Publish]] and [[Introduction to Obsidian Sync|Obsidian Sync]].
-- Support regarding licenses, such as [[Catalyst license]] or [[Commercial license]].

 ## Questions and advice

 If you have a question about how to use Obsidian, or want to get to know other Obsidian users, you can join one of our community channels: